 - query.max-memory: workers * query.max-memory-per-node = 360GB

-Large data skew memory setup
+Large data memory setup

 - Physical memory: 512GB